appstersio/krates-registrator/README.md

 ## Policy

-A declarative function mapping Docker container states to etcd nodes having a key and value.
+A declarative function mapping `Kontena::Registrator::Docker::Container` states to etcd nodes having a key and value.

 Policies are written as Ruby DSLs, registering a `docker_container -> (container) { ... }` lambda function that takes an (immutable) `Kontena::Registrator::Docker::Container` as an argument, and returns a Hash of `{ etcd-key => etcd-value }`.